BoiseState/CS390/lectures/lesson_plans.md

 ### Pre-Class Preperation
 #### Instructor
+* Email industry volunteers about participating in class mock interviews
+* Select coding problems to go over during class

 #### Students
 * Complete reading assignment given during last class

 ### In-Class Activities
+1) Every student will have to do one session of mock interview with an industry volunteer.

 ### Wrap Up
 * Assign coding problems from www.hackerrank.com
 * Assign reading material for next class: